-Of course this is not the case for everybody.
-For some, the basics is more than enough as long as they are in their dream destination.
+Of course, this is not the case for everybody.
+For some, the basics are more than enough as long as they are in their dream destination.
 And this is perfectly fine.
-But either way, cost of living is a very important factor in choosing an expat location.
-Cost of living impacts your overall quality of life in any given location.
-So you need to consider your budget and your living situation before heading to you expat destination.
+But either way, the cost of living is a very important factor in choosing an expat location.
+The cost of living impacts your overall quality of life in any given location.
+So you need to consider your budget and your living situation before heading to your expat destination.

 As I have shared before in other posts, I lived in the Middle East for most of my time abroad.
 The cost of living in this part of the world is similar to that of areas like New York, California, and Hawaii.
 However, all of my accommodation and transportation expenses were covered by my employer.
 Thus, the cost of living did not adversely impact my standard of living.
 Therefore, I had more disposable income to enjoy my preferred standard of living.

-Health insurance is another factor, especially in high income countries where healthcare provision is absorbent.
+Health insurance is another factor, especially in high-income countries where healthcare provision is absorbent.
 Employers generally cover such expenses for expats.
-However, you may need to supplement your policy so that you can access private care when needed.
+However, you may need to supplement your insurance policy so that you can access private care when needed.

 Climate and Weather

-Likewise, I tell this story so that prospective expats who have never traveled abroad can learn a valuable lesson.
-The climate and temperature is not the same all around the world.
+Likewise, I tell this story so that perspective expats who have never traveled abroad can learn a valuable lesson.
+The climate and temperature are not the same all around the world.
 It is important to think about what type of weather you enjoy when choosing an expat country.
 You could be pleasantly surprised or deeply disappointed by the climate and weather in a given locale.

-If you are religious you need to consider how you will practice your faith while living abroad.
+If you are religious, you need to consider how you will practice your faith while living abroad.
 Some countries are more conducive to and/or tolerant of certain religious practices and belief systems than others.
-In general expat-heavy countries usually tolerate religious freedom among its expat population.
+In general expat-heavy countries usually tolerate religious freedom among their expat population.
 But even in the most tolerant nations, there may not be many places for expats of diverse religions to worship.

-This consideration if self-explanatory.
+This consideration is self-explanatory.
 Understanding safety elements in a given location is vital to your overall well-being.
 This is especially the case for solo female travelers.
-In general, international employers will ensure that their expat employees live and work in a safe area.
+In general, international employers will ensure that their expat employees live and work in safe areas.
 However, they generally don’t control your comings and goings outside of work hours.
 Therefore, you need to be aware of the general dangers common in the locale.

 Transportation is a major factor when moving abroad.
-In some countries you won’t be able to buy, lease, rent, or drive a vehicle as a foreigner.
-In other areas public transportation may not be easily accessible so you.
-Either way you need to think about the cost and availability of transportation options when moving abroad.
+In some countries, you won’t be able to buy, lease, rent, or drive a vehicle as a foreigner.
+In other areas, public transportation may not be easily accessible to you.
+Either way, you need to think about the cost and availability of transportation options when moving abroad.

 While calling apps are viable options in some regions, they are not in other areas.
 Some countries block calling apps.
-Other countries have such poor internet connectivity that it is difficult to rely on calling apps.
+Other countries have such poor internet connectivity that it may be difficult to rely on calling apps.

-Also if you are travelling with family you need to determine if your employer will pay for their relocation expenses.
-Some expat employers pay for round trip plane tickets for you and your family members to arrive in the country.
-They also give you annual round trip tickets (or cash in lieu) to travel back home every year.
+Also, if you are traveling with family, you need to determine if your employer will pay for their relocation expenses.
+Some expat employers pay for round-trip plane tickets for you and your family members to arrive in the country.
+They also give you annual round-trip tickets (or cash in lieu) to travel back home every year.
 This is a great perk as it makes travel less expensive for your entire family.